vsimko/jsonld-object-graph/README.md

 # graphql-jsonld-utils

-Using JSON-LD with GraphQL.
+Using JSON-LD with (but not limited to) GraphQL.

 The function `jsonld2obj` constructs an object graph in memory by resolving the `@id` properties recursively.
 The graph can contain cycles.
-It also constructs a `@id -> object` map for fast access to objects.

 # Add dependency to your project
 ```console